Wayne Sherlock: Minor and under-21

-After lining out for Cork in the under-16 grade, Sherlock was later called up to the minor panel, making his only appearance at right corner-back on 26 June 1996 in a 0-16 to 1-09 defeat by Tipperary in the Munster Minor Hurling Championship|Munster Championship.
+After lining out for Cork in the under-16 grade, Sherlock was later called up to the minor panel, making his only appearance at right corner-back on 26 June 1996 in a 0-16 to 1-09 defeat by Tipperary in the Munster Minor Hurling Championship.

 Sherlock subsequently progressed onto the Cork under-21 team and won a Munster Championship medal at left corner-back on 30 July 1997 following a 1-11 to 0-13 defeat of Tipperary.
 He was at right corner-back again for the subsequent 3-11 to 0-13 All-Ireland final defeat of Galway on 21 October.

 On 23 August 1998, Sherlock won a second successive Munster Championship medal after a 3-18 to 1-10 defeat of Tipperary in the final.
 He later won a second successive All-Ireland Championship medal at left corner-back on 20 September after a second successive 2-15 to 2-10 defeat of Galway.